helsingborg-stad/migrate-site/README.md

 ## Dependencies
 Linux/Unix Bash, WP CLI, Wordpress site/sites, MySQL

-## Things you need to do
+## Install - Things you need to do
+1. Add following Enviroment variables to the vhost file:

+  SetEnv ENVIRONMENT docroot_your_name
+  SetEnv SYNC true
+  SetEnv SYNCID website Id (example: mysite)
+  SetEnv SYNCDIR website-directory-name
+  SetEnv DATABASE_NAME database-name
+  SetEnv DATABASE_HOST localhost
+  SetEnv DATABASE_USERNAME username
+  SetEnv DATABASE_PASSWORD password

-1. Edit config.sh and set the path to your vhost directory and www directory
+2. Create a file name config.sh, use the config-example.sh as a template and set the path to your vhost directory and www directory
-2. Edit or add one or more site files in /sites directory.
-Edit directory names and domains.
+3. Edit or add one or more site files in /sites directory.
+Use sync_sitename.sh as example and edit directory names and domains.
+Save site configs with same name as vhost Enviroment variable SYNCID.

 ## Run script manualy
 1. cd to migrate-site directory